Belencostanza/WF-CNN/README.md

 # WF-CNN
-Wiener Filter trained models for CMB maps with inhomogeneous noise applied.
+Wiener Filter trained models for CMB temperature maps with inhomogeneous noise applied.

-Simplified demonstrantion of the Wiener Filter (WF) reconstruction for Cosmic Microwave Background (CMB) maps with inhomogeneous noise applied, using Convolutional Neural Networks (CNN).
-The CNN models present here are the ones trained for the paper (https://arxiv.org/abs/2312.09943).
+Simplified demonstration of the Wiener Filter (WF) reconstruction for Cosmic Microwave Background (CMB) maps with inhomogeneous noise applied, using Convolutional Neural Networks (CNN).
+The CNN models presented here are the ones trained for the paper (https://arxiv.org/abs/2312.09943).

 # Requirements: